-Copy the share link from Youtube, Vimeo, Soundcloud or many other services.
-Drag a link card onto your board, paste your link and press enter.
+Drag a Link card onto your board, paste the link and press Enter

-Tools like Kuler can be a great starting point for finding colors that complement the brand you're working with.
+Tools like Kuler can be a handy starting point for finding colors that complement the space you're working with.
 Another trick is to pick colors directly from the images and photos you've added to the board.

 Add a color swatch to a board.

 Drag a Color Swatch card onto your board from the left-hand toolbar.
 Double-click the swatch to choose a different color.

 Once you have all your inspiration in one place, the next step is to arrange your ideas to create the perfect composition.

 This process can take a while, and it’s common to feel like you have no idea how the moodboard will come together.
 You'll probably have more material than you need and it might look scattered.
 That’s okay!
 Creativity is an act of transformation.

 Start by exploring composition and introducing hierarchy.
 Place a key element to anchor your board, and change the size and position of the remaining elements to indicate their importance and relationships to one another.

 Drag the corner of an image to resize it.
 Double-click the corner to return it to its original size.

 Double-click an image and press edit to crop or rotate it.